 A great tip from seriouseats.com is to take into consideration the aroma of the sauce.
 As their grilling and sauce columnist states:

 “You can have a perfectly cooked rib or pulled pork, but top it with an off-smelling sauce, and the whole thing becomes an unfortunate experience.”

 You have run out of your favorite barbecue sauce, and you have guests coming for dinner.
-The only option is to run down town and grab a bottle of underwhelming store bought barbecue sauce, which tastes like sweetened tomato paste, to be frank.
-Is this a monumental disaster?
-Not at all!
-There is plenty you can do to improve a store bought barbecue sauce.
+The only option is to run down town and grab a bottle of underwhelming store-bought barbecue sauce, which tastes like sweetened tomato paste, to be frank.

 The video below has some good suggestions.

 If you are after a little more spice in an otherwise bland sauce, try mixing in some of your favorite hot sauce.